microsoft/botframework-solutions/docs/_docs/overview/virtual-assistant-template.md

 ## Middleware

+Middleware is simply a class that sits between the adapter and your bot logic, added to your adapter's middleware collection during initialization.
+Every activity coming into or out of your Assistant flows through your middleware.

 A number of middleware components have been provided to address some key scenarios and are included in the `Microsoft.Bot.Builder.Solutions` nuget library or in [this location](https://github.com/microsoft/botframework-solutions/blob/master/lib/csharp/microsoft.bot.builder.solutions/microsoft.bot.builder.solutions/Middleware).

 ### Set Locale Middleware
 {:.no_toc}

-In multi-locale scenarios it's key to understand the users locale so you can select the appropriate language LUIS Models and responses for a given user.
-Most channels populate the `Locale` property on an incoming Message activity but there are a number of cases where this may not be present thus it's important to `stamp` a default locale on activities where this is missing so downstream components
+In multi-locale scenarios, it's key to understand the user's locale so you can select the appropriate language LUIS Models and responses for a given user.
+Most channels populate the `Locale` property on an incoming Message activity but there are many cases where this may not be present thus it's important to `stamp` a default locale on activities where this is missing so downstream components

-You can find this component within the `Microsoft.Bot.Builder.Solutions` nuget library or in [this location](https://github.com/microsoft/botframework-solutions/blob/master/lib/csharp/microsoft.bot.builder.solutions/microsoft.bot.builder.solutions/Middleware/SetLocaleMiddleware.cs).
+You can find this component within the `Microsoft.Bot.Builder.Solutions` NuGet library or in [this location](https://github.com/microsoft/botframework-solutions/blob/master/lib/csharp/microsoft.bot.builder.solutions/microsoft.bot.builder.solutions/Middleware/SetLocaleMiddleware.cs).

 ### Set Speak Middleware
 {:.no_toc}